timescale/docs/timescaledb/how-to-guides/hypertables/about-hypertables.md

 section on [changing hypertable chunk intervals][change-chunk-intervals].

 ### Space partitioning
 Space partitioning is optional.
+It is not usually recommended for regular hypertables, except in very particular circumstances.
 It is recommended for distributed hypertables, to balance inserts between nodes.
-It is not usually recommended for regular hypertables, except in very particular circumstances.
-For more information, see the section on [best practices for space partitioning][best-practices-space].
+For more information, see the sections on [best practices for space partitioning][best-practices-space] and on [distributed hypertables][about-distributed-hypertables].

 When space partitioning is on, 2 dimensions are used to divide data into chunks: the time dimension and the space dimension.
 You can specify the number of